Eugene F. Correia International Airport: History

-In 2003, the airport was a local hub shuttling some 50,000 passengers and 1,800 tons of cargo annually.
-Construction began that year to expand the facility to an international airport, with upgraded facilities for immigration, customs, air traffic control, health and fire service.
-The lengthened and expanded runway is now in service, and a ceremony to formally open the new airport terminal was held in March, 2007.
+Efforts to expand the airport were started in 2003; the lengthened and expanded runway is now in service, and a ceremony to formally open the new airport terminal was held in March 2007.

 OGL received its port-of-entry certification in 2009.
 It has a Class 1A, 4200 ft-long runway made of concrete (07-25).
 The former runway 07R-25L is now being used as a taxiway only.
 It operates under Visual Flight Rules (VFR) and Instrument Flight Rules (IFR).
-The airport is capable of handling smaller business jets as well as regional turboprop airliners, such as the Beechcraft 1900D flown by Trans Guyana Airways as well as the ATR-72-600 operated by Caribbean Airlines.
+The airport is capable of handling smaller business jets, regional turboprop airliners, such as the Beechcraft 1900D flown by Trans Guyana Airways as well as the ATR-72-600 operated by Caribbean Airlines.

+The airport was renamed Eugene Correia Airport in 2016 after Portuguese Guyanese legislator Eugene Correia.

 Airlines and destinations

 Other facilities

-The airline Fly Jamaica Airways formerly maintained its Guyana ticket office in the Wings Aviation hangar in the airport, although Fly Jamaica Airways served Georgetown via Cheddi Jagan International Airport, located south of the city.
+The airline Fly Jamaica Airways formerly maintained its Guyana ticket office in the Wings Aviation hangar at the airport, although Fly Jamaica Airways served Georgetown via Cheddi Jagan International Airport, located south of the city.
 Fly Jamaica is no longer in business.

-Omni Aviation operates Sikorsky S-92 helicopters from the airport in support of offshore oil and gas exploration activities.
+Omni Helicopters Guyana Inc., a subsidiary of Omni Helicopters International (OHI), operates Sikorsky S-92 helicopters from the airport in support of offshore oil and gas exploration activities.